Afshaan13/SML5282-Afshaan/page2.md

 <h1>Vocabulary</h1>

- <p>It is important to know the basic vocabulary in a work place!
+ <p>It is important to know the basic vocabulary in a work place!<br>
  Study the glossary below and test your memory with the quizzes and excercises!</p>

 <hr>